PMIndiaSum: Multilingual and Cross-lingual Headline Summarization for Languages in India: Experimental setup

 \section{Experimental setup}

-IndicBART and mBART-large-50 models have 244M and 610M parameters each.
-For fine-tuning, we always set a training budget of 100 epochs and also apply early stopping after three consecutive non-improving validation cross-entropy.
+For prompting, our initial finding is that open-source LLMs do not work very well for non-English, so our prompting experiments are for English only.
+In terms of technical details, IndicBART and mBART-large-50 models have 244M and 610M parameters each.
+For fine-tuning, we set a training budget of 100 epochs and apply early stopping after three consecutive non-improving cross-entropy during validation.
 We use an effective batch size of 96 by combining different batch sizes, numbers of GPUs, and gradient accumulation.
 For document-summary pairs, we set the maximum lengths to 1024 and 64 respectively.
-All other configurations follow the default in the Hugging Face trainer.\footnote{\href{https://huggingface.co/docs/transformers/main\_classes/trainer}{https://huggingface.co/docs/transformers/main\_classes/\\trainer}} We do not perform hyperparameter search.
+All other configurations follow the Hugging Face trainer default.\footnote{\href{https://huggingface.co/docs/transformers/main\_classes/trainer}{https://huggingface.co/docs/transformers/main\_classes/\\trainer}} We do not perform hyperparameter search.
 Specifically, our GPUs include Nvidia GeForce RTX 2080 Ti (11GB), GeForce RTX 3090 (24GB), and A100 (80GB).
 Models mostly converge within 10 epochs.